-"The new bill makes clear that a program is patentable," said Akira Ryuka at Ryuka IP Law Firm in Tokyo.
-"Presently it is not clear in legislation, however in practice program claims are allowed.
+"The new bill makes clear that a program is patentable," says Akira Ryuka, senior partner of Ryuka IP Law Firm in Tokyo.
+"At present it is not clear in legislation, however in practice program claims are allowed.
 The new law in effect confirms existing practice.
 Therefore the bill is not significant in terms of creating change, rather it is confirming change."

-The Japanese Patent Office first took patent applications for software existing only on the internet in December 2000.
-According to the Meti official, this new practice meant the law had to be changed to allow for patent protection for software available over so-called intangible media, such as the internet
+The Japanese Patent Office first accepted patent applications for software existing only on the internet in December 2000.
+According to the Meti official, this new practice meant the law had to be changed to allow for patent protection for software available over so-called intangible media, such as the internet.

 The bill also tackles the question of where a computer program is deemed to be sold regardless of where the server is located and comes down on the side of the location of the buyer on this question.
 If the buyer is a Japanese consumer, then Japan is taken as where the program has been sold.
-"There will be some controversy on this point," said Ryuka, "but it will be one for the courts to decide."
+"There will be some controversy on this point," says Ryuka, "but it will be one for the courts to decide."